Oral Hygiene Basics Whittier, CA

 Once bacteria can move deeper into the tissues, the health of the entire mouth may be placed at risk.
 In many cases, a consistent home routine combined with regular visits to a general dentist helps reduce plaque buildup, lower the risk of gum disease, and support the health of the body as a whole.
 Protecting the smile is one important way to help protect overall health.

 In our experience, many patients do not realize how quickly small hygiene issues can become larger problems.
-Mild bleeding, plaque buildup near the gum line, or areas that trap food can seem minor at first.
+Bleeding gums, plaque buildup near the gum line, or areas that trap food can seem minor at first.
 However, these are often early signs that a routine may need to be improved before more involved treatment becomes necessary.

 Helping Family Members With Oral Hygiene